amirdhami/SimpleSQL/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact

-For any inquiries or support, please contact us at support@simplesql.com.

----

 Thank you for using SimpleSQL!
 We hope this SQL execution environment simplifies your data manipulation tasks.
 Your feedback and suggestions are greatly appreciated as we continue to enhance this tool.
 Happy querying!